-Test A consisted of 17 participants and was the second most popular of the three methods.
-The range of results per quadrat varied considerably with the largest range of results produced for quadrat 2, with a range of 38% from 32% to 70%.
-Quadrats 1, 4, 11, 12 and 13 all displayed a range of between 30% and 35%.
-The smallest range was for quadrat 14 from 90% to 100%, the remaining quadrats had % cover ranges of between 12 and 25.
-Z-scores calculated against the population mean resulted in seven laboratories failing just one quadrat and three laboratories failing between 2 and 5 quadrats.
-In total there was a 94% pass rate for test A when using Z-scores derived from the mean.
+Test A consisted of 19 participants and was the second most popular of the three methods.
+The range of results per quadrat varied considerably with the largest range of results produced for quadrats 2, 12 and 14 with a range of 40%.
+Quadrats 5, 11, and 13 all displayed a range of 35% all of which lay between 30% and 75%.
+The smallest range was for quadrat 3 from 1% to 5%, the remaining quadrats had % cover ranges of between 15 and 28.
+Z-scores calculated against the population mean resulted in six laboratories failing between 1 and 5 quadrats.
+In total there was a 94% pass rate for test A when using Z-scores derived from the mean which is consistent with previous years results.

 The deviation from % cover as calculated using ImageJ was much greater than seen when using the population mean.
-Participants showed an average % cover deviation from image analysis % cover ranging between 3.29% and 13.02%.
-The pass rate was equally much lower using Z-scores derived from image analysis estimates of % cover with 14 out of 17 labs failing at least one quadrat.
-The overall pass rate was lower at 85%.
-These results are consistent with those from RT04 with similar pass rates.
+Participants showed an average % cover deviation from image analysis % cover ranging between 4.9% and 13.02%.
+The pass rate was equally much lower using Z-scores derived from image analysis estimates of % cover with 18 out of 19 participants failing at least one quadrat.
+The overall pass rate was lower at 82.8%.
+These results were also consistent with those from RT07 with similar pass rates.

-2.8.2.2 Test B Results (9 x 9 crosshairs quadrat)
+2.8.2.2 Test B Results (5 x 5 gridded quadrat)

-Test B had the greatest number of participants with 22.
+Test B had the least number of participants with 15.
 As with test A there was a greater degree of correlation of % cover against population mean compared with the image analysis.
-A total of 68% of participants (15 out of the 22) consistently produced Z-scores of less than 2.0, which is regarded as a 'pass'.
-The remaining 9 labs failed between 1 and 5 quadrats.
-The largest range of % covers per quadrat was a range of 85% cover recorded in quadrat 15 (it is unclear at this stage if this was a typing error or misuse of the methodology).
-The lowest range of % cover estimates was for quadrat 4 differing considerably from the results seen in test A.
+A total of 73% of participants (11 out of the 15) consistently produced Z-scores of less than 2.0, which is regarded as a 'pass'.
+The remaining 4 labs failed between 1 and 4 quadrats.
+The largest range of % covers per quadrat was a range of 40% cover recorded in quadrat 15 and 12 differing considerably from the results seen in test A. The lowest range of % cover estimates was for quadrat 3 which resulted in the same range (4%) as for test A.

-Consistent with test A, test B also showed a higher degree of deviation from the image analysis results compared with the population mean, with all 24 participants failing at least one quadrat and an overall pass rate of only 68% compared with a pass rate of 96% using Z-score from the population mean.
-Laboratory MA2103c had the greatest number of 'fails', a total of 12 for comparisons against % cover from ImageJ.
-Method B also resulted in the highest level of deviation from % cover as calculated by ImageJ.
+Consistent with test A, test B also showed a higher degree of deviation from the image analysis results compared with the population mean, with all 14 out of 15 participants failing at least one quadrat and an overall pass rate of only 82% compared with a pass rate of 96% using Z-score from the population mean although this results is better than seen in previous years.
+The greatest number of 'Fails' could be attributed to quadrat 7, with 9 'Fails' followed by quadrat 1 and quadrat 6, with 6 and 5 'Fails' respectively.
+Despite these results method B resulted in similar levels of deviation from % cover as calculated by ImageJ and mean % cover.

-2.8.2.3 Test C Results (5 x 5 gridded quadrat)
+2.8.2.3 Test C Results (9 x 9 crosshairs quadrat)

-A total of 13 participants opted to complete Test C using the 25 square method with varying levels of deviation from the population mean.
-This was the least popular of the estimation methods.
+A total of 26 participants opted to complete Test C using the 100 square method with varying levels of deviation from the population mean.
+As seen in previous years this was the most popular of the estimation methods.
 The results verified that as with the other two test methods there was a higher degree of deviation when comparing results against the image analysis % cover as opposed to the population mean.